9 Things in Your Home That Won’t Exist in 10 Years

 Dedicated music players such as stereos are becoming more of a rarity in homes.
 “Everyone’s using other devices, such as cellphones with Bluetooth speakers at this point,” Chernova says.
 Looking to upgrade?
 Here are 15 home devices that are worth the investment.

 Even if you wanted to watch some older movies, you can’t get a new Mac with a DVD player anymore.
 While there’s a lot to be said for the selection of films that may never make it to Netflix, you can’t beat the convenience.
-Find out the coolest tech products to get.

 The Roku and FireStick were intermediate solutions for people who didn’t have smart TVs.
 But the market for them is going away.
 “The smart TVs come with the technology built into them already,” Chernova says.